 open to all instrumentalists, focusing on loops and effects showing all different possibilities and complex configurations (workshop format inviting participants to try it by themselves)

-open to all art students, focusing on the process behind creating audio-visual material to then be used live by JAM as a visual musician (usually a series of assignments converging towards a final collaborative group piece in the work)
+open to all art enthusiasts, focusing on the process behind creating audio-visual material to then be used live by JAM as a "visual musician" (usually a series of assignments converging towards a final collaborative group piece)